IQSS/dataverse/doc/sphinx-guides/source/developers/big-data-support.rst

 S3 connector which requires a paid Globus subscription at the host institution).
 In either case, Dataverse is configured with the Globus credentials of a user account that can manage the endpoint.
 Users will need a Globus account, which can be obtained via their institution or directly from Globus (at no cost).

 With the file-system endpoint, Dataverse does not currently have access to the file contents.
-Thus, functionlity related to ingest, previews, fixity hash validation, etc. are not available.
-(Using the S3-based endpoint, Dataverse has access via S3 and all functionlity normally associated with direct uploads to S3 is available.)
+Thus, functionality related to ingest, previews, fixity hash validation, etc. are not available.
+(Using the S3-based endpoint, Dataverse has access via S3 and all functionality normally associated with direct uploads to S3 is available.)

 For the reference use case, Dataverse must be configured with a list of allowed endpoint/base paths from which files may be referenced.
 In this case, since Dataverse is not accessing the remote endpoint itself, it does not need Globus credentials.
 Users will need a Globus account in this case, and the remote endpoint must be configured to allow them access (i.e. be publicly readable, or potentially involving some out-of-band mechanism to request access (that could be described in the dataset's Terms of Use and Access).